 If this is the first you've heard of the word war, here's what's happening:

-What is it?
-A word war is when you and another writer (or in this case, lots of other writers!) compete to see who can write the most words in a designated period of time.
+What it is: A word war is when you and another writer (or in this case, lots of other writers!) compete to see who can write the most words in a designated period of time.

 This word war began on Monday and will end Friday night.
 It's a come-and-go, write-when-you-can style of war, so it's never too late to join!

-The goal is to buckle down and focus on your manuscript whenever you can, make good use of your writing time, and encourage each other as you do.
-Hopefully you'll meet new writers and deepen friendships as the weekend goes on.
+The goal is to buckle down and focus on our manuscripts whenever we can, make good use of our writing time, and encourage each other as we do.
+Hopefully you'll be meeting new writers and deepening friendships as the weekend goes on!

 Here's how you can connect with each other: